Moving From California to Austin TX: Quick Answer

 For most middle and high-income earners, yes.
 Texas has no state income tax versus California's rate of up to 13.3%.
 At $150,000 income, that is approximately $14,000 per year in additional take-home pay.
 After accounting for Texas's higher property taxes (roughly $6,000 to $8,000 more per year for homeowners), the net advantage is $6,000 to $8,000 per year at $150K and $15,000 to $50,000 per year for higher earners.
 Most California transplants save between $15,000 and $40,000 annually.
 Renters at most income levels above $80,000 capture nearly the full income tax savings.1

-Over 150,000 Californians moved to Texas in 2025, making California-to-Texas the largest interstate migration corridor in the United States.
-California accounts for approximately 14% of all out-of-state movers to Texas.
+Over 150,000 Californians moved to Texas in 2025, making California to Texas the largest interstate migration corridor in the United States.
+California accounts for approximately 14% of all out of state movers to Texas.
 Los Angeles County is the single largest source, followed by the Bay Area.
 Gen X and millennials make up approximately 75% of those making the move.2,3

 West Austin communities tend to feel most natural for California transplants: West Lake Hills, Barton Creek, Lake Austin, and Rollingwood.
 These neighborhoods offer private lot sizes, top-rated Eanes ISD schools, and proximity to water and nature that mirror Southern California's most prestigious suburbs.
 For buyers who want waterfront access similar to coastal California living, Lake Austin is the closest equivalent with constant-level water and private boat docks.
 For value-focused buyers wanting large lots near downtown, Rollingwood is a strong choice.